bradlannon/JohnnyRedis/README.md

 # JohnnyRedis
 ### (Johnny-Five library + Redis)

 My website (bradlannon.ca) is a combination of web technologies Node.js, Redis, HTML, and Bootstrap.
-I'ved used the popular Johnny-Five (arduino-node.js library) and sync'ed it up with my Arduino MEGA.
-My Arduino has several digital and analog sensors/motors that you can control through the website.
+I'ved used the popular Johnny-Five (arduino-node.js library) and sync'ed it up with my 3 Arduinos which has several digital and analog sensors/motors that you can control through the website.
 There is a Redis database that allows me to publish and subscribe change events from my arduino or webpage.
 Because I used socket.io realtime event library, you will notice that if you update it on one browser, it will update on all browsers, across the internet.

 There are essentially 2 node.js servers:
 * 1)  Home Server (home.js) - connected to my Arduino at my house with several sensors attached.